NBME for OMS Applicants

 Register for the exam

 For ADA accommodations, please contact John London.
-You must inform us of any accommodations prior to exam registration deadlines.
+You must inform us of any accommodations at time of registration.

-To withdraw from the August examination, submit a cancellation request to Laurie Oddo by June 15, 2018.
-Cancellations received after the deadline are not eligible for a refund.
+To withdraw from the August examination, submit a cancellation request to Laurie Oddo by January 3, 2020.
+Cancelations received after the deadline are not eligible for a refund.
 No refunds will be provided to absentees.

 Exam fee & payment